garden-io/garden/examples/ambassador/README.md

 ## Note:

 This example is outdated and might not work with newer kubernetes versions.
-If you need an up to date ambassador example please file a issue or a pr.
+If you need an up-to-date ambassador example please file an issue or a PR.

 ## Intro: